-Receiving disclosures is a process that requires careful training to ensure whistleblower protections are maintained.
-Reports can be made confidentially and anonymously at any time via the following methods:
+Subject to paragraph 4.4 of this Policy, reports can be made confidentially and anonymously at any time via the following methods:

 Tax Disclosures can also be made confidentially and anonymously at any time to Envato’s Chief Financial Officer ([email protected]).

-Whistleblowers are encouraged to directly report any disclosure via the methods set out in sections 2.8 and 2.9 above.
-The making of a report via any of those methods will mean that it has been made to an eligible recipient under the Whistleblowing Legislation
+Whistleblowers are encouraged to directly report any disclosure via the methods set out in sections 2.10 and 2.11 above.
+The making of a report via any of those methods will mean that it has been made to an Eligible Recipient under the Australian Whistleblowing Legislation.

-Under the Whistleblowing Legislation, whistleblowers may also report such information to the following additional 'eligible recipients':
+Under the Australian Whistleblowing Legislation, whistleblowers may also report such information to the following additional 'Eligible Recipients':

 any member of Envato’s board or Nav Team; and

-in the case of a Tax Disclosure, an auditor, or a member of an audit team conducting an audit of Envato or any related body corporate of Envato;
+an auditor, or a member of an audit team conducting an audit of Envato or any related body corporate of Envato.

-Under the Whistleblowing Legislation, whistleblowers may also report disclosable matters to:
+Under the Australian Whistleblowing Legislation, whistleblowers may also report Disclosable Matters to:

 the Australian Securities and Investments Commissions (ASIC);